balderdashy/sails-docs/reference/Views.md

 ### Overview

 In Sails, views are markup templates that are rendered _on the server_ into HTML pages.
-In most cases, views are rendered and then used as the response to an incoming HTTP request, e.g. to serve your home page.
+In most cases, views are used as the response to an incoming HTTP request, e.g. to serve your home page.

 Alternatively, a view can be rendered directly into an HTML string for use in your backend code (see [`sails.renderView()`]().)
 For instance, you might use this approach to send HTML emails, or to build big XML strings for use with a legacy API.

-###### Creating a view
+##### Creating a view

 By default, Sails is configured to use EJS ([Embedded Javascript](http://embeddedjs.com/)) as its view engine.
 The syntax for EJS is highly conventional- if you've worked with php, asp, erb, gsp, jsp, etc., you'll immediately know what you're doing.